Sauna Headaches & Ventilation: Fix Stale Air & CO2 Buildup

 Here is the secret most amateur builders miss: The mere existence of ventilation flow is not enough; it must properly mix with the air already in the sauna.

+Focusing only on the hourly exchange rate leads to a “flow fallacy.”
 Good mixing is much more difficult to achieve than adequate flow.
 The reason lies in air stratification.
 Hot air balloons rise because hot air is lighter than cold air.
 A sauna interior is like a balloon: hot air naturally rises to the top, and cooler air remains close to the floor.
 The temperature difference between these layers can be up to 60°C (140°F).

-Mechanical vs. Natural Ventilation
+Mechanical vs. natural ventilation

 There are two principally different forms of ventilation to solve this:

-1. Mechanical Ventilation
+1. Mechanical ventilation

 Mechanical ventilation draws air from outside using fans and ducts.
-According to landmark studies by the Technical Research Center of Finland (VTT), the optimal layout for a mechanical sauna is: - Supply Vent: Placed above the heater (e.g., 50 cm / 2 feet above it) so the fresh air is immediately heated and lifted upward, forcibly mixing with the hot air. - Return/Exhaust Vent: Located below the level of the foot bench on the opposite wall.
+According to studies by the Technical Research Center of Finland (VTT), the optimal layout for a mechanical sauna is: - Supply Vent: Placed above the heater (e.g., 50 cm / 2 feet above it) so the fresh air is immediately heated and lifted upward, forcibly mixing with the hot air. - Return/Exhaust Vent: Located below the level of the foot bench on the opposite wall.

-2. Natural Ventilation
+2. Natural ventilation

 Close your eyes and breathe.